AndrewJBateman/angular-tutorial-recipe-shopping/README.md

 ## General info

-The course project is a recipe/shopping list app and it takes input from the following sections o the course:
+The course project is a recipe/shopping list app and it takes input from the following sections of the course:

 * Section 6: Components and data-binding: *ngIf, *ngFor